microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customauthenticationextension.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Custom authentication extensions define interactions with external systems during a user authentication.
-This is an abstract type.
+Custom authentication extensions define interactions with external systems during a user authentication session.
+This is an abstract type that's inherited by the [onTokenIssuanceStartCustomExtension](../resources/ontokenissuancestartcustomextension.md) derived type.

 Inherits from [customCalloutExtension](../resources/customcalloutextension.md).